 Un compte Premium offert sur le site FCL.055 !
 Rendez-vous sur www.fcl055-exam.fr puis créez un compte avec le même email que celui...
 [Lire la suite]

-While taxiing an aircraft receives from the airport controller the following light signal a series of green flashes This signal means that the aircraft ?
+While taxiing an aircraft receives from the airport controller the following light signal a series of green flashes This signal means that the ?

 MCQ > aircraft